graphicalK/GK-coding/README.md

 # GK-coding

+> "She graphic on my kitty until i-"
+> - Alexander Tran

-Welcome to the GitHub for Graphical Kitties!
+## Welcome to Graphical Kitties
-I put my coding projects and other things that I made over the past 3 years
+This is a side project me, Alexander Tran, meant to show off all of the cool stuff I made over the 3 years here.

-I code mainly in Python or C, but may expand to other languages like C# or Java.
-If you wish to run any of the programs, download VSCode by Microsoft and install the plugins for the language, then insert the code.
+This GitHub shows off my programming projects only.
+If you want to see my other stuff (art, irl builds, etc.), head back to the yearbook page you found this on.